kottster/kottster/docs/ui/use-call-procedure-hook.md

 # useCallProcedure hook

-The `useCallProcedure` hook is a custom React hook that returns the function to call a server procedure of the current page.
+The [`useCallProcedure`](https://kottster.app/api-reference/functions/_kottster_react.useCallProcedure.html) hook is a custom React hook that returns the function to call a server procedure of the current page.
 This hook is useful for manually invoking server procedures from client-side code.

-## Returned Value

-- **callProcedure**: `function` - A function that takes the procedure name and an optional payload, and returns a promise that resolves with the result of the procedure call.

-  The function accepts the following parameters:
-  - **procedure**: `string` - The name of the server procedure to call.
-  - **input**: `object` (optional) - The payload to send with the procedure call.
-This can be any object that the server procedure expects.

-## Example Usage
+**Example usage:**

 ```jsx
 import { useCallProcedure } from '@kottster/react';